armchair-traveller/scrollburglars/README.md

 Specifically, in addition to removing the horizontal overflow, you must also take care not to break the sticky social icons on desktop:

 ![A desktop screen recording, showing icons that sit to the left of the content, and become anchored to the viewport on scroll](./docs/sticky-icons.gif)

+**Solution**: Not satisfied with this one.

+Easy to identify.
+But hmm.
+Not sure of how to get it working.
+It's easy to remove the translateX causing the overflow but then it's not the intended effect. overflow: hidden causes it to cut off.
+I think the best way is a little tedious, maybe opening extra room in the container... but it just still isn't right.

+Could also change the positioning.

+The actual solutions are a bit more complex.
+Overflow hidden creates the intended effect only if it's on a higher ancestor than the direct parent (akin to the page).
+Another way is to make a copy layer and use position relative to get about the same dimensions.